mgVoid/education-fire-pit/README.md

 Welcome to your new project!

-Please read WIKI page for more information about the ongoing situation.
-Good luck!
+Please read your issues page to see the task we need to be done!